navicore/akka-http-phantom.g8/README.md

 * The defaults assume an unsecured Cassandra at localhost:9042.
 You can create a test Cassandra server via `docker run -p 9042:9042 --name my-cassandra -d cassandra:3.11`.
 * `sbt assembly` works
 * `sbt assembly && docker build -t myimage .` builds a usable Docker image
-* see `application.conf` for ENV overrides for Cassandra and Akka settings
+* see `application.conf` for `ENVIRONMENT` variable overrides for Cassandra and Akka settings
 * The initial example entity is stored denormalized
   * Primary key for one model is a v4 UUID
   * Primary key for a second model is a name and clustering key is datetime
   * CRUD